 In the Walnut Creek Watershed, residents have routinely contended with nuisance flooding.
 Their homes in Rochester Heights and Biltmore Hills form some of the first traditionally African-American neighborhoods in southeast Raleigh, but often in heavy rain, basements fill up, yards turn to mush, and flooded roads block exits.

-NC State’s Dr. Louis Rivers, an assistant professor of forestry and environmental resources, is teaming up with the Walnut Creek Wetland Community Partnership and Partners for Environmental Justice to help these residents identify resourceful solutions everyone can agree on.
+NC State’s Dr. Louie Rivers, an assistant professor of forestry and environmental resources, is teaming up with the Walnut Creek Wetland Community Partnership and Partners for Environmental Justice to help these residents identify resourceful solutions everyone can agree on.

 Looking to the Past